kalmary/RandLANet_Segmentation/README.md

 - Data preprocessing: cut, decimate and distribite data for training model,
 - Model definition: necessary code to define and build the RandLANet model architecture, allows for scalability and adjustment for hardware-specific needs,
 - Training & Evaluation: Tools for training the model on custom datasets and evaluating its performance,
-- Inference & Segmentation: Utility to perform semantic segmentation on new point cloud files using pre-trained models/ segmentation on point clouds (``np.ndarray``).
+- Inference & Segmentation: Utility to perform semantic segmentation on new point cloud files using pre-trained models/ segmentation on preloaded arrays.